sorbet/sorbet/website/docs/type-aliases.md

 Alias = T.type_alias(Type)
 ```

 This creates a type alias of `Type` called `Alias`.
-The type alias has exactly
+In the context of Sorbet,
-the same behavior as the original type and can be used anywhere the original
+the type alias has exactly the same behavior as the original type and can be
-type can be used.
+used anywhere the original type can be used.
 The converse is also true.

 Note that the type alias will not show up in error messages.